lichaozhu/nematus_literacy/README.md

 ### What we have to modify
 - Training configs have been formatted into Shell
-- Annotation instruction have been updated.
+- Annotation instructions have been updated.

 ## Training Steps